Big Hounds and Little Hounds and Honorary Hounds

 When she was picked up as a stray by a local shelter, she could barely open her left eye.
 The shelter started to treat her, but when no one claimed her, we stepped in and transferred Buttercup to our Sanctuary.
 Her tests revealed that she not only had a painful corneal ulcer, she was also anemic, and her white cell count was high.
 Since her abdomen was slightly distended, we suspected that she was developing a uterine infection and/or that she had either Cushing’s or Addison’s disease.
 Thankfully, special tests ruled out both Cushing’s and Addison’s!

 After 10 days on new medications for her corneal ulcer, antibiotics, supplements to combat her anemia, and a thorough deworming, our vets performed spay and dental surgery on her – together with a complimentary pedicure.
-Now healing well, Buttercup will, hopefully, soon be free of all intestinal parasites, although she will require regular monitoring of her blood to check for anemia and infections.
+Now healing well, Buttercup, still gets bouts of loose stools, so probiotics, a strict diet and fiber are a must.
+She will require regular monitoring of her blood to check for anemia and infections.

 To our delight, sweet and quiet Buttercup is blooming.
 She loves to be held and snuggled – and we love holding and snuggling her.
 It’s tragically clear that, in the past, she was never shown the gentle and tender kindness she so deserved.